joanms/recipe-database/README.md

 - Search field in the navbar to search for recipes by keyword.
 - Links to all recipe categories on the home page.
 - Dropdown menus on the home page to search for recipes for special diets or excluding common allergens.
-- Login feature that only allows users to input recipes when logged in, and prevents them from editing or deleting other users' recipes.
+- Registration and login feature that only allows users to input recipes when logged in, and prevents them from editing or deleting other users' recipes.
 - Recipe input form, enabling users to add their own recipes to the database and display them on the site.
 - Page listing summary details of either all recipes in the database, or recipes returned from a user's search.
 - Page for each recipe displaying its ingredients, method and information such as suitability for restricted diets.